Wassail all over the town!

 The Folklore of Worcestershire, Roy Palmer (Logaston, 2005)

 How long did this tradition last?

-We asked Jim Froggatt and David Spilsbury who remember farming near Rochford in the 1930s, but they cannot recall wassailing taking place or anything like it.
+Jim Froggatt and David Spilsbury can remember farming near Rochford in the 1930s, so we asked them about how long the tradition lasted in the area.
+Neither Jim nor David could recall hearing of a wassail taking place or anything like it.
 We assume that wassailing must have fallen out of practice in this area just after the Great War, if not before.

 These days, local groups are keen to revive the traditions and wassailing may yet return to the Teme Valley…